 - The Center for Climate Integrity (CCI): The Pay Up Climate Polluters page has a handy blurb saying CCI, a project of the Institute for Governance and Sustainable Development, directs Pay Up Climate Polluters.
 What evidence does Pay Up have to prove skeptics are paid oil money to lie?
 Those worthless old non-“Information Council for the Environment” memos.
 Uncovered by Kert Davies’ Climate Investigations site, no less.
 That Kert Davies.
 However, he’s not the original source for those.
 Remember the “Davies” name, it will come up again shortly.

-- Dr Benjamin Franta: His main claim to fame is his association with the “Divest Harvard” from fossil fuels petition efforts and the related lawsuit against that college by the Harvard Climate Justice Coalition.
+- Dr Benjamin Franta: His main claim to fame is his association with the “Divest Harvard from fossil fuels petition efforts” and the related lawsuit against that college by the Harvard Climate Justice Coalition.
 What was that lawsuit’s evidence for the ‘crooked skeptics’ accusation?
 Two items: A 2013 Boston Globe article which itself said the evidence was “documents obtained … by Greenpeace,” (which would be more accurately termed “Greenpeace USA née Ozone Action,” i.e. Kert Davies’ ExxonSecrets section at that time), and an alert at Oil Change International by Steve Kretzmann about a money-in-politics situation.
 While that piece provides no hint of evidence, a 2006 piece at that site did at least contain an influential name on that overall topic.
 Who?
 Ross Gelbspan.
 Remember the “Kretzmann” name, though, it will come up again shortly.

-Franta offered a related gem more recently, in a 2018 video symposium where the end of his short presentation quoted the Center for International Environmental Law’s (CEIL)’s Carroll Muffett, who compared increasing oil company litigation pressure to the perseverance behind the old tobacco industry litigation.
+Franta offered a related gem more recently, in a 2018 video symposium where at the end of his short presentation he quoted the Center for International Environmental Law’s (CEIL)’s Carroll Muffett, who compared increasing oil company litigation pressure to the perseverance behind the old tobacco industry litigation.
 Where has that comparison appeared before?
-At a 2010 NYT article where a law professor (who had already written about the “reposition global warming memo as evidence in one then-current global warming case) was responding to the situation of the other then-current Matt Pawa-led Kivalina v Exxon case – which was also enslaved to the “reposition global warming” memos ‘evidence.’ (back then, his email address was “email@example.com” — remember that address, it’ll come up again shortly).
+At a 2010 NYT article where a law professor (who had already written about the “reposition global warming memo as evidence in one then-current global warming case) was responding to the situation of the other then-current Matt Pawa-led Kivalina v Exxon case – which was also enslaved to the “reposition global warming” memos ‘evidence.’ (back then, his email address was “firstname.lastname@example.org” — remember that address, it’ll come up again shortly).

 Who was also a top administrator at CIEL many years ago wishing to sue oil companies?
 David Hunter, a board member of Ozone Action, the place that gave the “reposition global warming” / “older, less-educated males” / “younger, lower-income women” strategy / targeting memo phrases their first media traction with …. guess who?
 Incidentally, the lawyer leading the last surviving Hagens Berman global warming lawsuit, Matt Pawa, is also associated with CEIL.